-Yesterday I discovered that there is a flying freehold element on a property I have offered on two weeks back in what should have been a quick, no chain conveyancing.
+Yesterday I discovered that there is a flying freehold element on a house I have offered on last month in what should have been a quick, chain free conveyancing.
 Thornhill is the location of the property.
-Can you shed any light on this issue?
+Can you offer any assistance?

 Flying freeholds in Thornhill are unusual but are more likely to exist in relation to terraced houses.
-Even where you use a solicitor outside Thornhill you would need to get your solicitor to go through the deeds thoroughly.
-Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Even where you use a solicitor outside Thornhill you must be sure that your lawyer goes through the deeds very carefully.
+Your bank may require your conveyancing solicitor to take out an indemnity policy.
 Some of the more diligent conveyancing solicitors in Thornhill may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
 You should also check with your insurance broker as to whether they will insure a flying freehold property.

 I am thinking of appointing a conveyancing lawyer in Thornhill for my remortgage.
 Is there any facility to review a solicitor's record with the legal regulator?

 Anyone may find published Solicitor Regulator Association (SRA) determinations resulting from investigations from 2008 onwards.
 Visit Check a solicitor's record.
 For information Pre 2008, or to check a solicitors history, phone 0870 606 2555, 08.00 - 18.00 Monday, Wednesday, Thursday, Friday and 09.30 - 18.00 Tuesday.
 For callers outside the UK, use +44 (0)121 329 6800.
 The regulator may recorded call for training requirements.